Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsubsection occt_draw_7_2_6  mkoffset

+**mkoffset** creates a parallel wire in the same plane using a face or an existing continuous set of wires as a reference.
+The number of occurrences is not limited.
+The offset distance defines the spacing and the positioning of the occurrences.

 Syntax:
 ~~~~~
-mkoffset result face/compound of wires nboffset stepoffset
+mkoffset result shape nboffset stepoffset [jointype(a/i) [alt]]
 ~~~~~

-**mkoffset** creates a parallel wire in the same plane using a face or an existing continuous set of wires as a reference.
-The number of occurences is not limited.

-The offset distance defines the spacing and the positioning of the occurences.
+where:
+* *result* - the base name for the resulting wires.
+The index of the occurrence (starting with 1) will be added to this name, so the resulting wires will have the names - *result_1*, *result_2* ...;
+* *shape* - input shape (face or compound of wires);
+* *nboffset* - the number of the parallel occurrences;
+* *stepoffset* - offset distance between occurrences;
+* *jointype(a/i)* - join type (a for *arc* (default) and i for *intersection*);
+* *alt* - altitude from the plane of the input face in relation to the normal to the face.

 **Example:**
 ~~~~~
-#Create a box and select a face
+# Create a box and select a face
 box b 1 2 3
 explode b f
-#Create three exterior parallel contours with an offset
-value of 2
+# Create three exterior parallel contours with an offset value of 2
 mkoffset r b_1 3 2
+# wires r_1, r_2 and r_3 are created

+# Create three exterior parallel contours with an offset value of 2 without round corners
+mkoffset r b_1 3 2 i
+# wires r_1, r_2 and r_3 are created

-Create one interior parallel contour with an offset
+# Create one interior parallel contour with an offset value of 0.4
-value of
-0.4
 mkoffset r b_1 1 -0.4
 ~~~~~

-**Note** that *mkoffset* command must be used with prudence, as angular contours produce offset contours with fillets.
-Interior parallel contours can produce more than one wire, normally these are refused.
-In the following example, any increase in the offset value is refused.
+**Note** that on a concave input contour for an interior step *mkoffset* command may produce several wires which will be contained in a single compound.

 **Example:**
 ~~~~~
 # to create the example contour
 profile p F 0 0 x 2 y 4 tt 1 1 tt 0 4 w
-# to create an incoherent interior offset
+# creates an incoherent interior offset
 mkoffset r p 1 -0.50

-==p is not a FACE but a WIRE
-BRepFill_TrimEdgeTool: incoherent intersection
-# to create two incoherent wires
+# creates two incoherent wires
-mkoffset r p 1 -0.50
+mkoffset r p 1 -0.55
+# r_1 is a compound of two wires
 ~~~~~

 @subsubsection occt_draw_7_2_7  mkplane, mkface